savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 *** Usage: apt-all ***

-The "apt-all" script takes one series name (Xenial, Bionic, Cosmic, Disco, Eoan, Focal, or Groovy) as the first argument (in lowercase) then exactly "install" as the second argument (safety, no accidental or even intentional "apt-get upgrade" commands are allowed with a different series via "apt-all") and then the package(s) that you want to install as the third argument.
+The "apt-all" script takes one series name (Xenial, Bionic, Cosmic, Disco, Eoan, Focal, Groovy, or Hirsute) as the first argument (lowercase), exactly "install" as the second argument (safety, no accidental or even intentional "apt-get upgrade" commands are allowed with a different series via "apt-all") and then the package(s) you want to install as the third and final argument.

 Example: apt-all bionic install meld